kragen/derctuo/markdown/sentential-database.md

     0.25, 0.24, 0.22, 0.21, 0.2, 0.19, 0.17, 0.16, 0.15, 0.14, 0.13,
     0.12, 0.11, 0.09, 0.08, 0.07, 0.06, 0.05, 0.04, 0.03, 0.02, 0.01]

-This is awkward to do in Numpy because Numpy doesn't have output format control, so I had to resort to a regular Python list comprehension.
+This is awkward to do in Numpy because Numpy doesn’t have output format control, so I had to resort to a regular Python list comprehension.